Seven Ways to Beat the Winter Blues

 5. Embrace the chill

 Sitting in bed and wishing for summer is one way to ensure that your winter is miserable.
 Instead, try finding activities that you can enjoy in winter and embrace them!
-Whether it’s a trip to the ski slopes or heading out to enjoy some of the Gold Coast’s popular winter festivals (including Cooly Rocks On and SeaFire), there is plenty of fun to be had in the chillier months.
+Whether it’s a trip to the ski slopes or heading out to enjoy some of the Gold Coast’s popular winter festivals, there is plenty of fun to be had in the chillier months.
 Another great way to make the most of this winter is to enjoy some wintery foods.
 Slow cookers, for example, make it easy to create healthy meals that will warm the heart (and the tummy) when it’s cold outside.
 Be sure to pack in plenty of vegetables to your soups and stews, as it will have you feeling good inside and out!

 6. Start a new project or learn a new skill